Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 Key Terms Simplified

-Tenant: The individual renting the property directly from the landlord.
+- Tenant: The individual renting the property directly from the landlord.

-How Subletting Works
+How Subletting in Dubai Works

-Both agreements must comply with Law No. 26 of 2007 and Law No. 33 of 2008, which govern Dubai Tenancy Laws.
+- Both agreements must comply with Law No. 26 of 2007 and Law No. 33 of 2008, which govern Dubai tenancy laws.

 For legal details, review Law No. 26 of 2007 and its amendment Law No. 33 of 2008.